-All Grades 1/2 credit 1/2 year At last count, the Apple App Store has over 2 million apps.
+All Grades 1/2 year 1/2 credit At last count, the Apple App Store has over 2 million apps.
 The Google Play store has another 3 million apps.
 Unfortunately, they never seem to have the app you really want.
 Good news!
 There's now a class to help you deal with that problem.
 In App Development, you can learn to make your own apps using the MIT App Inventor.
 The MIT App Inventor is an intuitive, visual programming environment that allows users to build fully functional apps for smartphones and tablets.
 Students will learn how to employ the built-in features of smartphones and tablets in an app environment.
 They will also have the opportunity to design and create their own unique apps.
-Open to all students.

-Introduction to Computer Science -Siena College - CSIS110
+Introduction to Computer Science - Siena College - CSIS110

-Grade 11, 12 1 year This course is a broad introduction to a variety of fundamental topics in computer science through a contemporary theme (multimedia).
+This course is a broad introduction to a variety of fundamental topics in computer science through a contemporary theme (multimedia).
 Students will consider problems in the application area that can be solved with software.
 Using the theme of the course, students will be introduced to important areas of computer science including abstraction, computer organization, representation of information, history of computing, ethics, and the development and evaluation of algorithmic solutions using an appropriate programming environment.
-Students have the option to enroll 1/2 credit through Siena College to earn 3 college credits for this course.
+Students have the option to enroll through Siena College to earn 3 college credits for this course.
 Prerequisite: Geometry and one Programming elective (Intro to Programming, Computer Programming, or App Development)